bbq-beets/chrispat-actions/tmp/docs/javascript-walkthrough.md

 ## Add @actions/core and compile the action

 **ALPHA**: the below instructions won't work yet, as we haven't made the Toolkit public.
-Instead, you'll need to `npm pack` the `core` and `exit` packages, commit them, and `npm install <the tarballs>`.
+Instead, you'll need to `npm pack` the `core` package, commit it, and `npm install <the tarball>`.
-You can grab the tarballs from https://github.com/actions/setup-node (toolkit directory).
+You can grab the tarball from https://github.com/actions/node12-template (toolkit directory).
-Put them in a `toolkit` directory in your repo, then run: `npm install file:toolkit/actions-exit-<version>.tgz` followed by `npm install file:toolkit/actions-core-<version>.tgz`.
+Put it in a `toolkit` directory in your repo, then run: `npm install file:toolkit/actions-exit-<version>.tgz` followed by `npm install file:toolkit/actions-core-<version>.tgz`.
 Make sure you commit these files; many .gitignores will not check in TGZs by default.

 At your terminal: